The 20 Best Drug Induced Dyskinesia Doctors Near Me in Portland, OR

 Offers Telehealth

-Delaram Safarpour is a Neurologist in Portland, Oregon.
+Delaram Safarpour is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Safarpour is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
-Dr. Safarpour is currently accepting new patients.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Essential Tremor, and Deep Brain Stimulation.

 Distinguished in Drug Induced Dyskinesia